Alfresco/docs-alfresco/federation-services/1.0/install/index.md

 These steps describe how to install Federation Services to an instance of Alfresco Content Services.

-1. Go to the [Alfresco Support Portal](https://support.alfresco.com){:target="_blank"} and download the files provided for the Federation Services release.
+1. Go to [Hyland Community](https://community.hyland.com/){:target="_blank"} and download the files provided for the Federation Services release.

     This should include the following: